ASolitaryMan/Foal-Net/README.md

 ## 📍 Data Preparation
 1. You should prepare training source, such as train.scp, valid.scp.

-    Specifically, the format of `*.csv` file is typically like this:
+    Specifically, the format of `*.scp` file is typically like this:

     ```
     wave_index1 dataset_root/audio_1 label_1